There is still sow much that you can sow for cropping over winter and into the spring, for delicious harvests grown undercover and outside.

 Green manures – outside – field beans, agricultural mustard Sinapsis Alba, Caliente mustard and crimson clover.

 I use these because none need to be dug in.
 The mustards and clover will die off in the frosts and the field beans are cut at ground level before harvesting, useful composting materials.
 There isn’t much space for green manures as the beds are mainly full, however I use them underneath fruit bushes and places like that, as well as any odd spaces.
-Charles uses Sinapsis Alba in some of his experimental beds.

 land cress, claytonia and purslane – undercover and outside